Return to the Blog Home Page

 In my garden the owls often choose to nest in boxes designed for kestrels, but here the problem is that their chicks fledge too early as this box-design is easy for them to get out of.

 It is important that a tawny owl nest box is tall, so that the chicks cannot climb out before they are ready to fledge.
+I make mine at least 80cms high.
 Tawny owl chicks are notoriously adventurous and you often have accidents.
-Click here to read about the time two tawny chicks fledged just before a downpour and were unable to fly back to safety.

 Line your tawny owl nest box with wood chippings